Marcin-Galaska/mass_item_barter/README.md

 - mass_item_barter_data.lua - in-game configurable variables used in the logic.

-- mass_item_barter_localization - localization strings used in UI.
+- mass_item_barter_localization.lua - localization strings used in UI.

 **Make sure you are familiar with the [DMF mod installation procedure](https://dmf-docs.darkti.de/#/installing-mods) before attempting to install or modify this repository.**